 Having successfully completed 2-months trial deployment of ISUS off the CSIRO wharf in October-November 2008, a bottom mounted mooring frame with attached ISUS has been deployed in Storm Bay in May 2009.
 The frame also accommodated a multi-sensor CTD including dissolved oxygen and chlorophyll sensors, and an ADCP.
 The ISUS mooring was successfully recovered in June 2009 after ~3 month deployment.
 However due to failure of internal clocks, the ISUS instrument only logged 2.5 days of nitrate data at the start of the deployment.
 Communications with manufacturers are underway to further investigate the logging problem.
-The Storm Bay mooring also collected 3 months of ADCP data and 20 days of temperature, conductivity, PAR, pressure, fluorescence, and oxygen data.
+The Storm Bay mooring also collected 3-month data of ADCP and 20-day data of temperature, conductivity, PAR, pressure, fluorescence, and oxygen.